REDRADAR

 • Automatically, through cookies and similar technologies on our websites (see Section 17).

-• From service providers and partners who help us run our business (for example, payment processors, training delivery platforms, identity verification providers or other involved in any business operations or maintenance process).
+• From service providers and partners who help us run our business (for example, payment processors, delivery platforms, identity verification providers or other involved in any business operations or maintenance process).

 • From public sources, including company websites, professional networks, regulatory filings, and other publicly available material, in connection with business development and client/partner due diligence.